imhicihu/IMHICIHU-Biblioteca/README.md

 > - You can verify which chip your mac have checking this [procedure](https://support.apple.com/en-us/116943)

 ### Disclaimer
 * This repository is for academic purposes only.
-It is intended for educational and research use, and should not be used for any commercial purposes.
+It is intended for educational and research use, and should not be used for any commercial purposes

 ### Code of Conduct
 * Please, check our [Code of Conduct](code_of_conduct.md)